douglasgreen/outlines/computing/computer_science/computer_science.md

 Sorting algorithms organize data in a particular order, typically ascending or descending.
 The importance of sorting lies in the fact that it greatly improves the efficiency of other algorithms (like searching) that require sorted data.
 Common sorting algorithms include:

 -   Bubble Sort: Compares adjacent elements and swaps them if they are in the wrong order.
-It\'s simple but inefficient for large data sets.
+It's simple but inefficient for large data sets.
--   Quick Sort: Selects a \'pivot\' element and partitions the array around the pivot, recursively sorting the sub-arrays.
+-   Quick Sort: Selects a 'pivot' element and partitions the array around the pivot, recursively sorting the sub-arrays.
 It's efficient for large datasets but its performance depends on the pivot selection.
 -   Merge Sort: Divides the array into halves, sorts them, and then merges them back.
 It has a consistent performance but requires extra space.

 ##### Searching Algorithms